ISISComputingGroup/lewis-ess/docs/quickstart_guide/index.rst

     Methods:
         stop

-Going down one more level retrieves the value of a single property, or calls a method (without arguments):
+Going down one more level retrieves the value of a single property, or calls a method (without passing arguments):

 ::

     $ lewis-control device target
     0.0

-And with the following parameter(s) we can set properties (or pass arguments to methods):
+And by specifying additional argument(s) we can set properties (or pass arguments to methods):

 ::